Ravi098987/fullstack_journal/README.md

-# 🎯 Project Bolt – Diary & Music Web App
+# 🎯 Diary & Music Web App

 A full-stack web application that combines diary management with music streaming to create a personalized self-care experience.